AbhaySM/appsmith/README.md

 ## License

-Appsmith is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) (Apache-2.0).
+Appsmith is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Use it wisely.